coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 `stable/x.y`, the recommended incantation is
 ```
 git checkout stable/x.y
-git cherry-pick -x -e -s 1b89e6cc58
+git cherry-pick -xes 1b89e6cc58
 ```
 A big difference between `svn` and `git` is that `svn` is "patch-based" meaning that the repository is a collection of patches, and `svn` explicitly tracks when a patch is moved from one branch (folder) to another.
 In `git`, there is no explicit tracking.
-By adding `-sex` above, however, we do get some additional information, which makes it easier to keep track.
+By adding `-xes` above, however, we do get some additional information, which makes it easier to keep track.
 The `-s` explicitly records who performed the cherry-pick.
 The `-x` records the SHA of the original commit that was cherry-picked.
 Finally, the `-e` allows editing